SAP/spartacus-docs/_pages/install/integrations/cdc-integration.md

 SAP Customer Data Cloud allows you to enable customized registration and login, and also manage user profile and consent.

-For more information see, [SAP Customer Data Cloud Integration](https://help.sap.com/viewer/b6a1e8b75222421a8faf0269e8fbd0dc/latest/en-US) and [SAP Customer Data Cloud](https://developers.gigya.com/) on the SAP Help Portal.
+For more information see, [SAP Customer Data Cloud Integration](https://help.sap.com/viewer/b6a1e8b75222421a8faf0269e8fbd0dc/latest/en-US) and [SAP Customer Identity](https://developers.gigya.com/) on the SAP Help Portal.

 ***